syphari/tfd-market-helper-app/README.md

 ## 🧭 Notes & Limitations
 - The extension **does not hook into Nexon's API**.
 - All data comes from the rendered DOM after autoscroll.
-- Must load results fully on the official site before processing.
+- It must load results fully on the official site in the hidden window before processing.

 ---